svn2github/openwatcom-__test__/branch/release/docs/readme.txt

 ===========================================================

-For proper operation the Open Watcom compilers require few environment variables o be set up correctly.
-These variables differ slightly depending on the ost platform (DOS, OS/2, Win32).
+For proper operation the Open Watcom compilers require few environment variables to be set up correctly.
+These variables differ slightly depending on the host platform (DOS, OS/2, Win32).
 The common variables are:

  - PATH     - points to directories containing Open Watcom executables
  - WATCOM   - points to the directory where Open Watcom is installed